Lack mindset, spending triggers, student loan basics, love and money and Valentine's Day consumerism.

 Well Kept Wallet — Laurie says a lack mindset “is a deeply ingrained belief that your access to money, to wealth and to the stuff that it buys is limited.”
 She provides a few reasons why people may suffer from this psychological malady.
 She suffered from it because she grew up in poverty.

 Laurie also shares the symptoms of a lack mindset, and how you can conquer them.
 One symptom is: “A fear of not having enough.”
 When this occurs, she says two different things can ensue.
 The first is overspending on stuff you don’t really need.
 The second is not spending anything (even for necessary items) and hoarding money.
-Review her other symptoms and read our money management section for extra help with your finances.

 Budget and the Beach — Tonya recently hurt her neck.
 And she admits that she was feeling sorry for herself.
 Unfortunately, the feeling of pain and sorrow is a spending trigger for her and many other people.
 She labels it a “Level 3 Trigger.”
 What’s interesting is, it could be anyone’s pain — a friend, family member or co-worker.